 • Knock-knock.
 All of their heads turned toward the front door.

-• We tip-toed through the living room and heard a woof from the backyard.
+• We tiptoed through the living room and heard a woof from the backyard.

 Onomatopoeia is a mechanism that allows the reader to understand the literal sound being communicated through the word.
 Now that we’ve covered a few everyday onomatopoeia examples, let’s take a look at how writers use them.

-Onomatopoeia can capture a reader's attention and create depth to the world of a novel.
+Onomatopoeia can capture a reader's attention and create depth in the world of a novel.
 For example, in Ernest Hemingway’s For Whom the Bell Tolls, Hemingway uses it to bring the reader into the world of the novel and experience of its characters.
 He writes:

-“He saw nothing and heard nothing but he could feel his heart pounding and then he heard the clack on stone and the leaping, dropping clicks of a small rock falling.”
+“He saw nothing and heard nothing, but he could feel his heart pounding, and then he heard the clack on stone and the leaping, dropping clicks of a small rock falling.”

 Onomatopoeia examples in screenplays

-John Wick Example • Read Full Scene
+Example of Onomatopoeia in Film: John Wick • Read Full Scene

-Just as onomatopoeias can be used in literature to engage a reader, it can be used in a screenplay to capture the reader’s attention by using cinematic elements like sound effects and sound design
+Just as onomatopoeia can be used in literature to engage a reader, it can be used in a screenplay to capture the reader’s attention by using cinematic elements like sound effects and sound design

 Although it is an important screenwriting tool, you don’t want to use it every other line in a screenplay.
 Using it sparingly for major moments during a fight sequence or scene will make it much more impactful.